-Although Michigan Stadium and Penn State?s Beaver Stadium are the largest stadiums and hold the most fans on Saturdays, there are a few stadiums across the country that have housed generations of fans for over 100 years with some amazing renovations along the way.
-Although programs like Auburn and Florida have famous stadiums, and who could forget The Rose Bowl, which has hosted Super Bowls, Olympics, national championships, there are older on-campus homes around the country.
+Although Michigan Stadium and Penn State’s Beaver Stadium are the largest stadiums and hold the most fans on Saturdays, there are a few stadiums across the country that have housed generations of fans for over 100 years with some amazing renovations along the way.
+Although programs like Auburn and Florida have famous stadiums, and who could forget The Rose Bowl, which has hosted Super Bowls, Olympics and national championships?

 Without further ado, here is a look at the seven oldest NCAA college football stadiums in the United States.